Go Back -- Part 1

 I replayed the scenes from that night on loop for weeks.

-And I was actually in the middle of some particularly heavy daydreams one day when my phone vibrating next to me on the desk shook me with a start back to reality.
+And I was actually in the middle of some particularly heavy daydreams at my desk one day when my vibrating phone shook me back to reality.

 Recently, I started to work in a new space.
 Turns out my new digs were in the same building as Dan and his little start-up venture.
 Not long after I'd moved in, I ran into him in the elevator.